 - Grant the ArcGIS Server account permissions to your folders that contain data and databases you access with operating system authentication.
-The ArcGIS Server account is the account you used to install ArcGIS Server, not the primary site administrator specified when the ArcGIS Server site was created.
+The ArcGIS Server account is the operating system account you specified when you installed ArcGIS Server, not the primary site administrator specified when the ArcGIS Server site was created.

 - Register your data with the server.